DigitalPublishingToolkit/TOD18-Geoblocking/md/14MendesMoreiradeSaBrazil.md

 ###Vanessa Mendes Moreira de Sa

-*BRAZIL*
+####DATA BOX{.statbox}

-60%: Proportion of the total population in Brazil that has access to the internet
+- 60%: Proportion of the total population in Brazil that has access to the internet

-37th: Netflix is the 37^th^ most visited website in Brazil (Alexa ranking)
+- 37th: Netflix is the 37^th^ most visited website in Brazil (Alexa ranking)

-2.2 million: Estimated number of subscribers to Netflix Brazil
+- 2.2 million: Estimated number of subscribers to Netflix Brazil

-38%: Proportion of VPN users from Brazil who have accessed the US Netflix in December 2014
+- 38%: Proportion of VPN users from Brazil who have accessed the US Netflix in December 2014

+####
 From late 2014, the ‘news’ that Netflix had started to block anonymous or unidentified IP addresses spread all over the internet.
 The overall reaction from Brazilians who used location-masking practices presented